Regression-Games/RegressionDocs/docs/studios/unity/unity-sdk/overview.md

 ## Importing the Regression Games Unity Bots package

 Our package is available via GitHub [here](https://github.com/Regression-Games/RGUnityBots).
-Clone and import the repository by clicking **Add package from git URL** in the **Package Manager** window (this window can be opened in the **Window > Package Manager** menu) and pasting in the following URL.
+Import the repository by clicking **Add package from git URL** in the **Package Manager** window (this window can be opened in the **Window > Package Manager** menu) and pasting in the following URL.